 a nerve graft.
 The surgeon uses an endoscopic camera to harvest a long

 segment of sural nerve without having to make a large incision.

-Once the nerve is harvested, it is transplanted to the face, connected to the healthy facial nerve smile branch(es), and passed across the upper lip to the affected side.
-At this point, the nerve is either banked for later use in a muscle transplant procedure, or hooked up directly to the affected side facial nerve branch(es).
-Borrowing the healthy facial nerve branches does NOT affect facial movement on the healthy side.
+Once the nerve is harvested, it is transplanted to the face, connected to the healthy facial nerve smile branch(es), and passed across the upper lip underneath the skin to the affected side.
+At this point, the nerve is either banked for later use in a muscle transplant procedure (gracilis), or hooked up directly to the affected side facial nerve branch(es).
+Borrowing the healthy facial nerve branches does NOT affect long-term facial movement on the healthy side.
 Removal of the nerve from the ankle will leave a small numb area of skin on the outside of the foot, but it will not affect leg function at all.
-After the procedure, patients typically stay in the hospital for one night and go home the next morning.
+After the procedure, patients typically stay in the hospital for one night and go home the next morning, or leave that same night.
 They will have a drain in the face which is removed prior to discharge home.
-Patients will have facial sutures which need to be removed 1-2 weeks after surgery.
-If the cross-facial nerve graft is being usedfor a subsequent free tissue transfer procedure, this will take place roughly 6-9 months after the nerve graft procedure, to allow time for axons (the fiberswhich carry nerve signals) to grow across the graft.
+Patients will have facial sutures which dissolve on their own after about 2 weeks.
+If the cross-facial nerve graft is being used for a subsequent gracilis muscle transfer procedure, this will take place roughly 6-9 months after the nerve graft procedure, to allow time for axons (the fibers which carry nerve signals) to grow across the graft.